-Gray iron isn't about color, it's used to indicate the presence of graphite flakes.
+This material's name isn't about color, rather it's used to indicate the presence of graphite flakes.
 It's the most common form of cast iron, used in everything from vises to stove tops.
 It's highly resistant to wear, doesn't rust easily, and isn't affected much by heat.
 Its only drawback is a lower structural strength than ductile iron.
 It doesn't take impact well, and in extreme cases can fracture.

 For this reason, anvil sections on this kind of vise are often made of a steel plate, welded on.
 Steel will absorb impact – hammer blows, for example – without cracking, though it is possible to dent it.